CPL Nick Orchowski

 Mission Accomplished on Nov.
 17, 2012

-Army Corporal Nick Orchowski was on his first deployment when he became paralyzed after being thrown from the gunner’s hatch of a vehicle that was hit during an insurgent attack in Baghdad, Iraq in May 2004.
+In May 2004, Army Corporal Nick Orchowski was on his first deployment when he became paralyzed after being thrown from the gunner’s hatch of a vehicle that was hit during an insurgent attack in Baghdad, Iraq.

 Married only four days before deploying to Iraq, CPL Orchowski was the main gunner of the lead vehicle in a convoy when they came under attack on the main supply route leading into Baghdad.
-An insurgent vehicle borne IED slammed into CPL Orchowski’s vehicle, the impact disabling the truck and throwing Nick out of the gunner’s hatch.
+CPL Orchowski’s truck was struck by another vehicle, the impact throwing Nick out of the gunner’s hatch.
 With his right shoulder pushed into his cervical spine area, CPL Orchowski sustained fractures of C4, C5, and C6 vertebrae and was immediately paralyzed from the neck down.

 As a medic worked to save his life, shots continued to ring out and the ambush raged on.
 Nick’s last thoughts before falling unconscious were of his wife and unborn child…, “This wasn’t supposed to happen…is this how it’s going to end?”
 Airlifted to Landstuhl, Germany and then to Walter Reed Army Medical Center, his next memory was waking up on a respirator, unable to move, his head in a HALO device.
 As the reality of his condition set in, CPL Orchowski was determined to push for his recovery.